-First, you can fund annuity contracts with cash.
-Second, you can roll over a 401(k) or transfer an IRA or other retirement assets to a qualified annuity.
-Finally, you can 1035 exchange for an annuity or life insurance policy for a nonqualified annuity.
+- Fund The Annuity: Funding goes directly to the insurance company.
+You can fund annuity contracts with cash, roll over a 401(k), transfer an IRA or other retirement assets to a qualified annuity, or 1035 exchange for an annuity or life insurance policy for a nonqualified annuity.

-You can manage the annuity similar to a bank account by setting up a profile with the insurance company.
+- Step #6: Manage The Annuity: You can manage the annuity similarly to a bank account by setting up a profile with the insurance company.
 Annuity owners can track progress, request withdrawals, change beneficiaries, and request any claims.

 Funding An Annuity